sujithkani/ttsky25a-tinyQV/docs/user_peripherals/08_prism.md

 Outputs uo_out[4:2] can be driven either directly from PRISM out[3:1], or can have muxed data:

+ - cond_out_sel (2-bits) when non-zero selects cond_out[0] conditional output.

+Outputs uo_out[7:5] can be driven either directly from PRISM out[6:4], or can have muxed data:

  - shift_out_sel (2-bits) when non-zero selects 8 or 24 bit shift out data.
- - cond_out_sel (2-bits) when non-zero selects cond_out[0] conditional output.

-Output uo_out[6] can be driven either directly from PRISM out[5] or can be the "fifo_full" signal when fifo_24 and latch5 config bits are set in ctrl_reg (more on those bits in the 3-Byte FIFO section).
+Output uo_out[0] can be driven either directly from PRISM out[0] or can be the "fifo_full" signal when fifo_24 and latch2 config bits are set in ctrl_reg (more on those bits in the 3-Byte FIFO section).

 ## Peripherals